Tensor Decomposition of Large-scale Clinical EEGs Reveals Interpretable Patterns of Brain Physiology: Experiments Results

 \textbf{Parsimonious EEG patterns:} We obtained the optimal DIFFIT score for $r=3$, which results in a stable decomposition across multiple initializations, shown in Figure \ref{fig:factors}.
 In Figure \ref{fig:factors}b, which shows the number of times each rank was selected as optimal by DIFFIT, we see a sharp decrease in the counts after $r=3$.
 In the following, we report results using $r=3$.
 This result suggests that despite the complexity of scalp EEG, a large portion of the variability in population-level EEG can be explained by as few as three latent patterns.

-\textbf{Relations with brain physiology:} Figure \ref{fig:factors} visualizes the rank-1 tensors representing the three factors along the epoch, space, and frequency dimensions.
+\textbf{Relations with brain physiology:} Figure \ref{fig:factors}a visualizes the rank-1 tensors representing the three factors along the epoch, space, and frequency dimensions.
 The rank-1 tensors in the epoch ($\in \mathbb{R}^E$), spatial ($\in \mathbb{R}^S$), and frequency ($\in \mathbb{R}^F$) dimensions are plotted as a probability density, a topographical map, and a power spectral density, respectively.
-The epoch dimension represents the weights of each EEG epoch for the corresponding spatiospectral pattern; i.e., it reflects how much of that spatiospectral pattern is present in a particular epoch.
+The epoch dimension represents the weights of each EEG epoch for the corresponding spatiospectral pattern; i.e., it reflects how much of that pattern is present in a particular epoch.
+Although the scales of the individual patterns are not meaningful, reconstruction (Eq. \ref{eq:td}) will yield an approximation of the original tensor.
 Figure \ref{fig:boxplots} shows the distribution of these epoch-level `weights' across multiple age groups, normal/abnormal expert labels, and various stages of cognitive impairment.
 We find that factors 2 and 3 show marked differences based on aging, abnormal grade, and degree of cognitive impairment.
 Below, we interpret the factors based on the spatiospectral patterns.

 \textbf{Factor 1:} We observe a bilateral frontotemporal activation with high power in the higher frequencies ($>$25 Hz).
 This factor most likely indicates muscle artifacts involving the frontalis (eye) and/or temporalis (facial/jaw) muscles, respectively.